MILAN (AP) — Nothing stays the same in fashion, but this is over the top.

 The Versace empire bag was worn both cross-body, messenger-style and as a backpack, and footwear included sturdy sandals and technical sneakers.

-The color palate was mostly a traveler’s easy monochrome, including olive, blue, gray and sand — and Prince’s own purple.
+The color palette was mostly a traveler’s easy monochrome, including olive, blue, gray and sand — and Prince’s own purple.

-The show was set to a soundtrack of music that Prince recorded as a gift to Versace, who said she wanted “to share this incredible music from a dear and much-missed friend.”
+The show was set to a soundtrack of music that Prince recorded as a gift to Versace five months ago.
+The designer said she wanted “to share this incredible music from a dear and much-missed friend.”

 RECOMMENDED FOR YOU